openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 Let's start with including headers:
 @snippet onnx_custom_op/main.cpp onnx_custom_op:headers

-Next we define a node with op_type 'CustomRelu', domain 'custom_domain', one input, one output and two float attributes 'alpha' and 'beta'.
+Next we define a node with op_type 'CustomRelu', domain 'com.example', one input, one output and two float attributes 'alpha' and 'beta'.
 @snippet onnx_custom_op/main.cpp onnx_custom_op:model

 Before the model can be read by Inference Engine, we need to register 'CustomRelu' operator in ONNX importer: